-Supplementary Documentation: As of January 25, 2022 (or earlier if NIH decides the information is needed), PDs/PIs and other senior key personnel will need to provide supplementary documentation for all foreign activities and resources under “Other Support” in Just-in-Time (JIT) Reports, and Research Performance Progress Reports (RPPRs).
+To ensure that PIs and senior key personnel disclose all foreign relationships that could affect the integrity of the research NIH supports, NIH now requires (as of January 25, 2022), that PIs and other senior key personnel provide supplementary documentation for all foreign activities and resources under “Other Support” in Just-in-Time (JIT) Reports, and Research Performance Progress Reports (RPPRs).

 Supplementary documentation includes copies of contracts, grants or any other agreement specific to foreign appointments and/or employment with a foreign institution held by PDs/PIs and other senior key personnel.
 Note: Information may not be redacted from contracts, agreement or other supporting documents that are submitted to NIH.
 If a researcher has a foreign appointment, affiliation, and/or employment with a foreign institution, they must provide supporting documentation of that relationship, even if they do not have a formal agreement in place.

 If the contracts, grants, or other agreements are not in English, recipients must provide translated copies.
 Note: NIH funds cannot be used to translate these documents, but Google translations are acceptable.